x01kirbyx/Dev_CheckList/README.md

 (H)yper (T)ext (M)arkup (L)anguage & (C)ascading (S)tyle (S)heet

 * Semantic HTML (Semantic Element) - Semantic is the meaning of words and phrases.
-But in this context is refers to elements that describe its meaning to the browser and developer. using semantic tags benefits us as it builds us a better structured                               website aswell as improving accessibility. examples of non-semantic tags could be "<div> or <span>" as both of these tell us    nothing about its content.
+But in this context is refers to elements that describe its meaning to the browser and developer. using semantic tags benefits us as it builds us a better structured                               website aswell as improving accessibility. examples of non-semantic tags could be <div> or <span> as both of these tell us    nothing about its content.
 Example of Semantic elements could be <form>, <table> and <article> as these Clearly define its  content.

 * CSS box model - All elements that are displayed on a browser have invisible boxes that surround it.
 The Content box is the center (Middle) of these boxes.
 Followed by padding then border then Margin.